nikpalyi/blog-app/README.md

 - [ ] Refactoring
 - [ ] ...

-### Additional feature ideas for nice to hvae future:
+### Additional feature ideas for nice to have future:

 - User authentication and authorization: You can allow users to sign up, log in, and log out of the application.
 You can also restrict access to certain pages or actions based on the user's role (e.g. admin, author, reader).